Associate Professor John Church

 Affiliation: Natural Resource Science

-Life cycle assessment and empirical measurement of greenhouse gas emissions from beef production
+life cycle assessment and empirical measurement of greenhouse gas emissions from beef production, precision ranching, remote sensing using unmanned aerial vehicles,

 EducationDr.
 Church earned his PhD in Agriculture, Food and Nutritional Science from the University of Alberta in 1997, studying the effects of production practices on the behaviour of ruminant animals.
 He holds a M. Sc in Biology from Dalhousie University in Nova Scotia (1993), and a B. Sc. in Agriculture from the University of Alberta (1991).

 Employment HistoryDr.
-John Church is an experienced researcher and ranch manager with seven years of experience with the Alberta provincial government and five years of work experience in the livestock industry. ).
-Prior to joining Alberta government, John was employed in the private sector for five years, as an animal behaviour consultant to the oil and gas industry, working primarily with elk and bison, and as a manager of a large ranching operation in southern Alberta where he actively raised many diverse species such as bison, elk, white-tailed deer and caribou and beef cattle.
+John Church is an experienced researcher and previously was employed as a ranch manager with seven years of experience with the Alberta provincial government and five years of work experience in the livestock industry.
+Prior to joining the Alberta government, John was employed in the private sector for five years, as both an animal behavior consultant to the oil and gas industry, working primarily with elk and bison, and as a manager of a large ranching operation in southern Alberta where he actively raised many diverse species such as bison, elk, white-tailed deer and caribou and beef cattle.
 While managing an extensive ranching operation that was uniquely vertically integrated, Dr. Church was able to learn first hand the benefits of value chains within that industry, and the importance of environmental sustainability.

 Courses TaughtNRSC 1110